openhab/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 If you have a <2016 TV, the interface will be *Legacy*, and the port is likely 55000.
 If you have a >2016 TV, the interface will be either *websocket* on port 8001, or *websocketsecure* on port 8002.
-If your TV surrports *websocketsecure*, you **MUST** use it, otherwise the `keyCode` channel will not work, and as a lot of internal logic relies on that channel, you will find many things do not work (`power` for example).
+If your TV supports *websocketsecure*, you **MUST** use it, otherwise the `keyCode` channel will not work, and as a lot of internal logic relies on that channel, you will find many things do not work (`power` for example).

 In order for the binding to control your TV, you will be asked to accept the remote connection (from openHAB) on your TV.
 You have 30 seconds to accept the connection.
 If you fail to accept it, then most channels will not work.
-Once you have accepted the connection, the returned token is stored in the binding, so you don't have to repeat this every time OH is restarted.
+Once you have accepted the connection, the returned token is stored in the binding, so you don't have to repeat this every time openHAB is restarted.

 If the connection has been refused, or you don't have your TV configured to allow remote connections, the binding will not work.
 If you are having problems, check the settings on your TV, sometimes a family member denies the popup (because they don't know what it is), and after that nothing will work.
 You can set the connection to `Allow` on the TV, or delete the openHAB entry, and try the connection again.